NadeemNicoR/TeamProjects/docs/_posts/2019-06-04-ISEE-2019-Advanced-Prototype-Presentation.md

 <p class="justify">

-The design pattern, that we are using in our Money Control- Application is "Model-View-Controller (MVC)" design pattern, which specifies that an application consist of a data model, presentation information, and control information.
+The design pattern, that we are using in our Money Control- Application is Model-View-Controller (MVC) design pattern, which specifies that an application consist of a data model, presentation information, and control information.

 </p>
 <br>